thriveth/Haro11Cos/Paper/Paper.md

 low-ionization state.
 Here we shall briefly summarize the method, but refer to RT15 and references therein for a detailed explanation.

-In any given velocity bin, the line intensity in terms of the continuum intensity is given as
+In any given velocity bin, the residual line intensity in terms of the continuum intensity is given as

 ```math #eq:II0
 \frac{I}{I_0} = 1 - f_C (1 - e^{-\tau}),